IBM-Cloud/kubernetes-getting-started-lab/book/create-app.md

    {% hint style='tip' %}
    Use your initials as prefix and only letters (a to z) when naming the app (no hyphen, no underscore, etc.).
    {% endhint %}
-1. Select the resource group you were assigned to to deploy this application.
+2. Select the `think-iks` resource group.
-1. Do not add additional services.
+3. Do not add additional services.
-1. Do not add a DevOps toolchain, select **manual deployment**.
+4. Do not add a DevOps toolchain, select **manual deployment**.

 This generates a starter application complete with the code and all the necessary configuration files for local development and deployment to cloud on Cloud Foundry or Kubernetes.